-The symptoms of prostate cancer are similar to those produced by a common benign (non-cancerous) condition called benign prostatic hyperplasia, where your prostate becomes enlarged.
-Although these symptoms aren't always caused by prostate cancer if you have them, you should see your GP.
+The symptoms of prostate cancer are similar to those produced by a common benign (non-cancerous) condition called benign prostatic hyperplasia.
+This is where your prostate becomes enlarged.

 You may have:

 - difficulty passing urine

 - a frequent need to pass urine